Zywave/booster/src/_areas/design-system/components/tables.md

 ---
 ## Usage

-Used to help users visualize, organize and understand their data to derive insights and take informed action.
+A table visualizes and organizes data to help the user derive insights and take an informed action.

 ![Base image of a table](/images/table-usage.svg "Base image of a table")